 Furthermore, economic impacts of fee simple acquisitions can be minimized by: 1) payroll for management of the acquired lands staying in the local economy, 2) supplies and materials needed for management being acquired locally, and 3) uses of the property providing economic benefits related to a healthy ecosystem and uses thereof (recreation, cleaner air and water, stabilization of flows, reduction of sediment runoff, etc).

-Individuals and entities of Position 2 strongly support use of Bonneville Power Administration (BPA) funding for fee simple title purchase of land by public and tribal agencies as an important long-term protection strategy.
+The minority strongly supports use of Bonneville Power Administration (BPA) funding for fee simple title purchase of land by public and tribal agencies as an important longterm protection strategy.